Is Eating Ham Healthy? Health Benefits And Possible Side Effects

-Nitrates are generally used to process dry-cured ham.
+Nitrates are generally used to process dry-cured ham to provide protection against pathogen microorganisms.
 Studies show that these nitrates may cause methemoglobinemia, a potentially fatal condition where hemoglobin is oxidized to methemoglobin and loses its ability to bind and transport oxygen.
 Hence, caution is highly advised if you are consuming dry-cured hams.

 4. May Increase Diabetes Risk

 Recent studies have shown that long-term consumption of processed meat, especially red meat, may increase type 2 diabetes risk in both men and women.
 Hence, minimize consumption of processed red meats.